Master of Psychology (Clinical)

 A Global Learning Experience is an integral component to your academic journey at The University of Adelaide.
 The university is committed to offering its students the opportunity to study overseas through a range of degrees offered via the Global Learning Office, including student exchange, study tours, short study degrees, internships and placements.
 There are many exciting opportunities in Europe, Asia, the Americas, Africa, and Oceania ranging from a few weeks to a full academic year.

 To find Global Learning opportunities available in your study area click Global Experiences.

-Degree StructureThis program commences in late January of the first year of study.
+Degree StructureThis program commences in January of the first year of study.
 Students enrolled in full-time study will complete seven courses of study and one placement during the first year and two further placements and the research project during the second year.
 The research thesis is in the form of a literature review and a research article of a specified length.

 Academic Program Rules

 The Calendar is a comprehensive handbook of the University's academic program rules.

 Example Study Plan

 Indicative study plan Year1 Summer Semester PSYCHOL 7130 Evidence-based Practice PSYCHOL 7131 Interviewing and Intervention S1 PSYCHOL 7132 Psychological Assessment PSYCHOL 7133 Abnormal Psychology PSYCHOL 7135 Clinical Neuropsychology & Disability S2 PSYCHOL 7134 Health Psychology PSYCHOL 7136 Advanced Child & Adult Intervention PSYCHOL 7141 Placement I Year2 S1 PSYCHOL 7140 Placement II PSYCHOL 7144 Research Project in Clinical Psychology I S2 PSYCHOL 7143 Placement III PSYCHOL 7145 Research Project in Clinical Psychology II